PRich57/cleanup-node-modules/README.md

 - `directory`: The root directory to start searching from.
 - `--dry-run`: Perform a dry run without actually deleting anything.
 - `--max-depth`: Maximum depth to search for node_modules directories.

-## Best Practices Implemented

-- Modular design with separate functions for distinct operations
-- Use of type hints for improved code readability and potential static type checking
-- Clear separation of concerns in function responsibilities
-- Descriptive variable names and self-documenting code
-- Consistent error handling and user feedback
-- Cross-platform path handling using the `pathlib` library

 ## Caution